emilyzh2018/notionProject/README.md

 ## What are some future improvements you might make to this program or its code?
 ## What were some of the product or technical choices you made and why?
+I would like to add unit tests for each method created to test multiple different edge cases/inputs.
+Right now none of the methods in any classes are being tested, meaning there is a lack of code coverage and checking all branches' behaviors.

-Some improvements I'd like to make include adding classes such as a class for handling page related methods, a class for database related methods, etc. This would make the overall design/architecture cleaner.
-I would also like to add unit tests for each method created to test multiple different edge cases/inputs.
+Some design decisions I made include making classes such as a class for handling page related methods, a class for database related methods, etc. This makes the overall design more modular, readable and re usable in other classes/code.
-Right now the methods are all just in the same file as the main method, and it seems messy and un organized.

-Some technical choices I made include using a dictionary/hashmap for mapping a number to each list containing the sender name, message, and page id.
+Another choice I made was using a dictionary/hashmap for mapping a number to each list containing the sender name, message, and page id.
 This allows for the user to select a number associated with the message they want deleted, and the page id to be easily accessible in o(1) time (hashmap